 We are The Beaufort Group of Companies Ltd, a company registered in England & Wales.
 Company No: 07902965 Registered office: Fourth Floor, Kingsgate, High Street, Redhill, Surrey, United Kingdom, RH1 1SH.

-If you have any questions about our Privacy Notice or the information we collect or use about you, please contact;
+Our Data Protection Officer is Kristy Gouldsmith.
+If you have any questions about our Privacy Notice or the information we collect or use about you, please contact us at:

 The Beaufort Group

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.